 The above conventional model-based channel estimation frameworks, while foundational, exhibit certain inherent limitations when confronted with the high complexity of the FIM channel estimation problem.
 The interpolation-based approach, provides the stable linear estimate, yet the fundamental relationship between the FIM deformation vector $\boldsymbol{\zeta}$ and the resulting channel vector $\mathbf{h}(\boldsymbol{\zeta})$ is highly non-linear.
 Consequently, the linear estimator or kernel-based models are inherently suboptimal and cannot fully capture the intricate channel dynamics.
-On the other hand, parametric methods based on sparse recovery are constrained by rigid assumptions that may not hold in practice.
-Their efficacy critically hinges on two conditions: 1) the channel must be sufficiently sparse, which is often not the case in rich scattering environments, and 2) the true path angles must align with a predefined discrete grid $\mathbf{A}(\boldsymbol{\zeta})$, making the methods highly susceptible to basis mismatch errors.
-These limitations motivate the development of a more flexible and data-driven approach.
+On the other hand, sparsity-based parametric methods based on sparse recovery are constrained by rigid assumptions that may not hold in practice.
+Their efficacy critically hinges on two conditions: 1) the channel must be sufficiently sparse, which is often not the case in rich scattering environments; and {2) the true path angles must align with a predefined discrete grid $\mathbf{A}(\boldsymbol{\zeta})$ in parametric methods, making the methods highly susceptible to basis mismatch errors.
+In particular, the true number of paths $S=L\times G$ is unknown to the estimators in practical communication systems, while the performance of parametric methods is critically dependent on this value.} These limitations motivate the development of a more flexible and data-driven approach.